Quidvio/All-Blocks-Crafting-Practice-Datapack/README.md

 Future versions will have more kit variations/features if requested.

 *Seed list must be used to teleport to these biomes.
-Seed list (ABSeeds.txt) is provided here and in the individual version pages.
+Seed list (ABSeeds.txt) is provided in the individual version pages.